MQ-software-carpentry/R-git-for-research/_episodes/02-project-organization.md

   - In the dialogue box, enter *.xlsx.
 This will ensure that excel files will not be tracked by git.
   - Git can be taught to ignore file types (e.g. *.csv), specific files, or even entire folders.
 If you have many data files in a `raw_data` folder, telling Git to ignore the folder is enough.

+There are several other reasons to tell git to ignore a file.
+Some systems produce machine-specific files that will not work on another computer. (for example, ".DS_Store" on Macs).
+When you close R Studio, if you choose to save your environment, R will produce .RHistory and .RData files that back up (potentially gigabytes!) of data from your workspace.
+Trackin these is probably not a good idea.

+Have a look at your project directory in the `Files` tab in the lower right hand panel.
+You should see a file called `.gitignore`.
+This is where git stores information about what files NOT to track.
+Notice that R Studio has automatically added its .Rdata and .Rhistory files to the list of ignored files.
+At the bottom of the list, you should see our recent addition, excel files.